A-Z of Naturopathy

 F is for First do no harm

-‘First do no harm’ is a key principle of naturopathic medicine, and implies that any treatments used should be non-toxic, use the least amount on intervention possible, support and promote the body’s own healing ability and minimise the risk of harmful side effects.
+‘First do no harm’ is a key principle of naturopathic medicine and implies that any treatments used should be non-toxic, the least amount on intervention possible should be used and the body's own healing abilities should be supported and promoted while minimising the risk of harmful side effects.
 It is quite opposite to many drug-based treatments, which can cause uncomfortable side effects that often require further medication.

 G is for Gerson